 The Healthcare Safety Investigation Branch (HSIB) was established in England in April 2017 and their investigations into baby deaths started in May 2018.
 HSIB is funded by the Department of Health but works independently.

-An HSIB investigator will contact parents within 5 days of going home from hospital to let them know about their investigation, which will only take place with parents' consent.
-A hospital review of a family's care will still be carried out even if an HSIB investigation is also being undertakenut the hospital-based review will not conclude its findings until HSIB has finalised its report.
+Parents should be notified before they leave hospital if an HSIB investigation is likely to take place.
+An investigator will then contact parents within 5 days of going home from hospital.
+A hospital review of a family's care will still be carried out even if an HSIB investigation is also being undertaken, but the hospital-based review will not conclude its findings until HSIB has finalised its report.

 Information about HSIB can be found here: www.hsib.org.uk/maternity/resources/trust-pack/